-- To develop a web application using java technologies. - To discover the language of the web: XHTML and CSS. - To become familiar with graphic design principles that relate to web design. - To know the principles of creating an effective web page. - To expand skills in analyzing the usability of a web site. - To become familiar with web application and development careers.
+- To develop a web application using java technologies. - To discover the language of the web: XHTML and CSS. - To become familiar with graphic design principles that relate to web design. - To know the principles of creating an effective web page. - To expand skills in analyzing the usability of a web site.
+To gain practical knowledge on different Python packages.

-SOFTWARE REQUIRED :

-Basic tools : Java JDK 1.6 and above ,AJAX ,MySQL ,Dream Weaver, Apache Server
+SOFTWARE REQUIRED: Basic tools: Java JDK 1.6 and above,AJAX, MySQL, Dream Weaver, Apache Server, Python, Node Red simulation and thingSpeak.